Why everyone is obsessed with Andrew Garfield, and rightly so

 He was most recently linked to model Alyssa Miller in November 2021.
 They made their first public appearance as a couple at the SAG Awards in February 2022, but reportedly split in April last year.
 Then, rumours circulated that Garfield hit it off with Bridgerton star Phoebe Dynevor at the GQ awards, but nothing is confirmed.
 Still, that would be a couple straight out of a Jane Austen movie adaptation.

-With the 2023 Oscars approaching fast, there are sure to be a slew of handsome heartthrobs looking to dethrone Andrew Garfield as internet boyfriend (Paul Mescal, we’re looking at you).
+There was a slew of handsome heartthrobs looking to dethrone Andrew Garfield as internet boyfriend at the 2023 Oscars (Paul Mescal, we’re looking at you).
 But rest assured, Andrew Garfield remains king.

 Join our commenting forum